 During the year, the board has reviewed the corporate governance structure, policies and practices of the Company.
-Certain governance policies including but not limited to the Whistleblowing Policy, Anti-corruption Policy, Director Remuneration Policy, Shareholders Communication Policy have been revised or adopted by the board to further enhance the corporate governance of the Company.
+We will continue to ensure the governance policies including but not limited to the Whistleblowing Policy, Anti-corruption Policy, Director Remuneration Policy, Shareholders Communication Policy are implemented effectively and will review them regularly to further enhance the corporate governance of the Company.